-- Chairman's statement: This document is normally voluntary, providing a high-level overview of the entity's performance, activities and strategies.
-The chairman's statement is normally an "impact" document appearing at the front-end of the annual report to showcase an entity's achievements and outcomes. - Service performance report: Financial statements normally include information about an NFP's financial performance and financial position.
+- Chairman's statement: this document is normally voluntary, providing a high-level overview of the entity's performance, activities and strategies.
+The chairman's statement is normally an "impact" document appearing at the front-end of the annual report to showcase an entity's achievements and outcomes. - Statement of service performance: financial statements normally include information about an NFP's financial performance and financial position.
 Increasingly, information about an entity's non-financial performance is also being included to demonstrate to stakeholders how an entity has performed in achieving its objectives.
 This narrative approach to performance reporting is particularly relevant to NFPs.
 Unlike a profit-oriented entity with an objective of providing a return to its investors, NFPs can have a range of different objectives.
 For example, a golf club's objectives may be to provide a range of golf-related and other recreational services to its members, whilst an aged care charity might focus its objectives on providing specialist care services.
 The nonfinancial metrics and discursive information provided in a service performance report can enable an NFP to demonstrate how it has performed in achieving its objectives.
+Note, a statement of service performance is required for all tier 3 and 4 entities and forms part of the performance report.
+There is currently no requirement for tier 1 and 2 entities to prepare a statement of service performance although this is expected to become a requirement for tier 1 and 2 entities at a future date.